-Reports: White House Intends To Pull U.S. Troops From Syria
+White House Orders Pentagon To Pull U.S. Troops From Syria

 "Five years ago, ISIS was a very powerful and dangerous force in the Middle East, and now the United States has defeated the territorial caliphate.
 These victories over ISIS in Syria do not signal the end of the Global Coalition or its campaign.
 We have started returning United States troops home as we transition to the next phase of this campaign.
 The United States and our allies stand ready to re-engage at all levels to defend American interests whenever necessary, and we will continue to work together to deny radical Islamist terrorists territory, funding, support, and any means of infiltrating our borders."

-A troop withdrawal would be a reversal of policy discussed as recently as this month by Defense Secretary James Mattis, who said that after the defeat of ISIS, U.S. forces would remain in Syria to prevent a resurgence of the terrorist group and to counteract Iran.
+The troop withdrawal is a reversal of policy discussed as recently as this month by Defense Secretary James Mattis, who said that after the defeat of ISIS, U.S. forces would remain in Syria to prevent a resurgence of the terrorist group and to counteract Iran.

 Northern Syria, where the U.S. troops are located, is under Kurdish control.
 The U.S. has been allied with the Kurds in the battle against ISIS but not in their fight against Assad.